PSHE, RHSE and SMSC

 Belmont Junior School uses the 'Jigsaw' scheme of work to deliver the PSHE curriculum.
 To find out more anout the scheme, there is a Parents and Carers Leaflet that explains Jigsaw's 'Mindul approach to PSHE.

-You can find out what the children will be learning in more detail in PSHE by looking at the year group curriculum plan
+You can find out what the children will be learning in more detail in PSHE by looking at the whole school curriculum overview.

 ‘SMSC and PSHE’ are buzz phrases in education and a focus for Ofsted inspections, but you may wonder what they actually mean!?